 This Graduate Reading Program is designed to lead to Reading Specialist certification.
 The program of study will prepare reading specialists/literacy coaches who can plan, implement, and maintain on-going instructional programs in literacy.
 Additionally, it provides teachers with the ability to recognize and work effectively with learners who have varying degrees of success in reading and learning.

-Applicants who hold a valid Pennsylvania Instructional I or II Certificate, have a Master in Education Degree, successfully completed all required reading education courses, and take and pass the Praxis Reading Specialist Exam will be recommended to the Pennsylvania Department of Education for certification.
+Applicants who hold a valid Pennsylvania Instructional I or II Certificate, have a Master in Education Degree, successfully complete all required reading education courses, and take and pass the Praxis Reading Specialist Exam will be recommended to the Pennsylvania Department of Education for Reading Specialist certification.

-Program Completion: All students accepted into the programs described above must complete all requirements within six (6) calendar years.
+Program Completion: All teachers accepted into the programs described above must complete all requirements within six (6) calendar years.